ayushle/TurtleBot-SLAM-Enhanced/README.md

 ```

 ###  Bring up:
-Connect to bot by Ssh in to it.
+Connect to bot by ssh in to it.

 ```bash
   ssh BOT_NAME@{IP_ADDRESS_OF_RASPBERRY_PI}